daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

 -   `info` - show a message to the user (using JavaScript's `alert` under the hood)

--   `text` - change the text/HTML of an element (using JavaScript's `innerHTML` under the hood)
+-   `html` - change the text/HTML of an element (using JavaScript's `innerHTML` under the hood)

 -   `onclick` - run R code when an element is clicked.
 Was originally